-Because of the coronavirus outbreak, many students have questions concerning our Master's programmes in Communication Science.
-We understand that given the circumstances you may not be entirely sure what to expect in September.
+Because of the coronavirus outbreak, many students have questions concerning the application and admission process to our programmes.
+We understand that given the circumstances you may not be entirely sure yet if you can attend your studies in September.
 On this page, we answer frequently asked questions.

-That is up to you.
-We would love to welcome you in Amsterdam, ofcourse only if travel regulations allow you too.
-But if you decide to stay in your home country for the first semester, we understand, and for you all education will be made available online.
-We hope to be able to welcome you in Amsterdam for the second semester.
-If you decide to come to Amsterdam for the start of the semester, realise that there will be limited events at the UvA, and limited access to study halls.
+We invite you to come to Amsterdam.
+If you decide to stay in your home country for the first semester, we understand, and for you all education will be made available online.
+We hope to be able to welcome you on campus in Amsterdam for the second semester.
+If you decide to come to Amsterdam for the start of the semester, realize that there will be limited events at the UvA, and limited access to study halls.
 We also ask you to keep the travel limitation, installed by the Dutch government and the government of you home country, in mind.

 We understand that given the circumstances you may not be entirely sure yet if you can attend your studies in September.
 Accepting your offer, however, does not finalise your enrolment and does not force you to pay the tuition fees.
 You can cancel your enrolment at any time before the start of the first semester.